 However Long the Night

-However Long the Night: Molly Melching’s Journey to Help Millions of African Women and Girls Triumph by writer and journalist Aimee Molloy, shares Molly’s personal experiences that brought her to Africa nearly 40 years ago, the inspiring people she has met along the way, and why she decided to stay.
+However Long the Night: Molly Melching’s Journey to Help Millions of African Women and Girls Triumph by writer and journalist Aimee Molloy, shares Molly’s personal experiences that brought her to Africa in the 1980s, the inspiring people she has met along the way, and why she decided to stay.

-The book brings to life the story of the founding of Tostan and introduces the communities who played a huge and an important role in molding our program into what it is today.
+The book brings to life the story of the origins of Tostan and introduces the communities that played a critical role in molding our program into what it is today.

 — Stanford Social Innovation Review